samsoedien/project-Y/README.md

 - Seperate presentational components and container components
 - Rewrite class based components to functional using React hooks
 - Rewrite CreateProfile component to have logic for both create and edit functionality using ternary operator
+- Check for consistency in ProfileList, PostFeed and BlogList components
+- When logging in on a specific page, redirect where the user was originally

+- Design Language System (DLS):
+  - Setup a Style Guide in Readme
+  - Create a Pattern Library with code examples, guidelines and use cases
+  - Find a structure / workflow that allows for modularity
+  - Emphasize on scalability
+  - Use theming for spacing, palletes and typography

 FIXME: